Mary A. McEvoy Award

 - Research: Developing, conducting and disseminating original and publishable public engagement research.

 - Community Concerns: Setting up local initiatives that could create reciprocal partnerships within the community.

-- 2020 President’s Student Leadership and Services Award recipient
+- A 2021 President’s Student Leadership and Services Award recipient

 Students cannot be directly nominated for this award.
 Instead candidates for this award must be: